mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### V0.6
 - Began converting Shadowrun to Sixfinity
+- Thanks to Elsie (my wife) we instituted the Effect Dice.

 #### V0.5
 - Changed Attribute names to another TTRPG list that I like which is more verbose